9 Best Ways to Keep Rugs From Slipping on Laminate Floors (Must-Try!)

 Use Double-Sided Rug Tape.

-Consequently, this is typically recommended only for cheap rugs and laminate floors since the associated residue could damage your rug and floor.
+This is recommended only for cheap rugs and laminate floors.
+The residue could damage your rug and floor.

 Use Velcro strips